maryannroshani/maryannroshani.github.io/README.md

 I was able to improve the existing project framework.

-⦿ In the existing framework, the code to log HTML Extent Reporting was repeated in every test case  which I believe is a repetition of code and not a good practice in programming.
-I included the test log code in the Tear Down Scenario, where it manages reporting for all test cases, so that you have to focus only on creating your tests as you normally do.
+⦿ I included the HTML Extent Reporting "test log" code in the Tear Down Scenario, where it logs reporting automatically for each test cases, so that you have to focus only on creating your tests as you normally do.
+This way it improves the code reuseability and a good practise of programming.

-⦿ In the existing framework, the code was written to capture Screenshot for both passed and failed test cases.
-I prefer to capture screenshot only if a test step fails as the images will consume more memory if captured on every test step.
-If an assert causes a failure, it will be caught and reported to Extent Reporting.
+⦿ I prefer to capture screenshot only if a test step fails as the images will consume more memory if captured on every test step.
+If an assert causes a failure, it will be caught, capture screenshot and reported to Extent Reporting.

-⦿ I also managed to extract the Test Context for failed test cases in the HTML reporting, so it is more transparent and displays exact context.
+⦿ I also managed to extract the Test Context for failed test cases in the HTML reporting, so it is more transparent and displays exact context the cause for failure.
 Here is an example of the HTML Extent reporting on the project I worked for.
 [Click here for Sample Extent Report]({% link TestReports/MarsReports.html %})

-⦿ In the existing framework, Test Data reads in  the Page Object Classes, I believe Test Data should be in the Test Class.
+⦿ I believe Test Data should be in the Test Class.
 Pages only knows how to set and retrieve data from the web page and also verify certain things, But has no clue what data it needs to enter to the page.
 Test class knows what data and when it needs to send to the page in order to test something.

 ⦿ Also, in the Existing Framework, for all the test cases in Page object had one test runner, if a test case fails the whole Test suite fails.
 In the new Framework, the test cases are independent, if one test case fails it doesn’t stop running the rest of the test cases, it will continue until all the test cases are executed.

 ⦿ Refactoring Methods:
-SelectElement class in Selenium provides a convenience method for manipulating selections of options in an HTML select element.
+"SelectElement" class in Selenium provides a convenience method for manipulating selections of options in an HTML select element.
 I have used this method in DropDown selections and was able to reduce the no of code.